craftsmandigital/hugo-theme-doc/README.md

-# hugo-datarekrutt
+# hugo-theme-doc
-Datarekrutt, The educational site for the data noobs
+Documentation for the capsule theme and my portfolio of theme components.

 ## The site is based on this [theme](../../../capsule).
 to get the repo and theme do this clone command